solvidini/ann-symbol-recognition/README.md

 # ANN Symbol Recognition

-AI algorithm to teach and recognize any symbol.
+Artificial neural network algorithm to teach and recognize any symbol.

 ## Technologies